 The Original Homeschooling Series by Charlotte Mason — Ambleside Schools International has also published a free, online version of Charlotte Mason’s seminal series, in cooperation with Charlotte Mason Research Company.

 When Children Love to Learn, edited by Elaine Cooper — A practical guide to implementing a Charlotte Mason education, with significant contribution by Susan Schaeffer Macauley, author of For the Children’s Sake.
 Available from various vendors.

-BOOKS and PAPERS ABOUT CHARLOTTE MASON
+BOOKS, PAPERS and ONLINE RESOURCES ABOUT CHARLOTTE MASON

 In Memoriam: A Tribute to Charlotte Mason by The Parents National Education Union — Afterthoughts Books has published a well-reviewed version of this compilation of warm testimonials, bringing to us almost 100 years later the words of appreciation of those who felt honored to know Charlotte Mason during her lifetime.
 Available from Amazon and CreateSpace.